 Below we go through 3 options for heating, ventilating and providing hot water for UK homes.
 The first two are the most common approaches and the third is the Atamate approach to HVAC.

 Hot water: Gas boiler

 This is a popular approach as it is well understood by developers and clients.
 But, improved regulations have ensured that new build properties are more air tight and well insulated.
 With these homes domestic hot water provision has become a more significant proportion of the demand for heat.
 Ventilation which was not previously an issue becomes important to keep occupants and homes free from damp and condensation issues.

 From 2025, it will no longer be legal to install gas or oil boilers in new homes so alternatives to this traditional approach have to be found.
 Atamate can control the vast majority of M&E installations and improve efficiencies.
 Once a building has been modelled, a more environmentally and cost effective solution can be employed.

-Hot water: Bluetooth relays and temperature and flow sensors
+Hot water: Wireless relays and temperature and flow sensors

-Ventilation: Bluetooth relays and indoor air quality sensors
+Ventilation: Wireless relays and indoor air quality sensors

 Data: To identify fabric and service interventions to improve performance